WordPress plugin settings are stored in the WordPress database. More specifically, they are typically stored in the wp_options

 Here is a general example using WordPress and its plugin ecosystem:

-// Get the current value of a plugin setting
+retrieves the current value of the plugin setting, and update_option()

 Keep in mind that this is just a basic example, and the exact method to change plugin settings programmatically can vary depending on the plugin and the platform being used.
 It is always recommended to consult the documentation or support resources provided by the plugin developer for specific instructions on programmatically modifying plugin settings.